Vlogenz/ICT-Project/readme.md

 source env/bin/activate
 ````

-Then run this to install all packages in you env:
+Then run this to install all packages in your env:
 ````
 pip install -r requirements.txt
 ````